 - Green-In Process.
 The action is currently executing. - Blue-Complete.
 The action completed successfully. - Red-Failed.
 This action has failed or an upstream action failed, causing this action to not execute, and replicate the failed state. - Black-Ignored or Waiting on License.
 This action was not executed due to a Perform On state mismatch or is executing in some exception-processing way (action-dependent) because a license is not present. - White-Idle.
 The action is ready to execute pending the assignment of a service to execute it. - Yellow-Pending or Waiting for Intervention.
-The action is ready to execute pending the availability of the required resources or the execution was interrupted for some reason, and the service requires intervention from a user. - Light Gray-Paused or Suspended.
+The action is ready to execute pending the availability of the required resources or the execution was interrupted for some reason, and the service requires intervention from a user.
+Note that a yellow action title does not reflect the state but indicates a "technology preview."
+These are actions that can be tested and used but are not yet officially released. - Light Gray-Paused or Suspended.
 The action has been paused by a user or suspended by a higher-priority action. - Magenta-Stopped by User.
-The action was stopped by user intervention. - Light Orange-Open workflow Error state.
+The action was stopped by user intervention. - Light Orange-Open Workflow Error state.
 An action border and job text turn light orange to indicate a failure is expected when the upstream open actions complete. - Orange-Waiting to Retry.
-The action attempted unsuccessfully to execute to completion, and is currently waiting to re-execute. - Purple-Waiting on a Service.
+The action attempted unsuccessfully to execute to completion, and is currently waiting to re-execute.

+- Purple-Waiting on a Service.
 No service of the required type is running that can execute the action.
-For example, no Transcode Service is running to execute a Flip action.

-- Light Green-Waiting due to Run On Rule.
+For example, no Transcode Service is running to execute a Flip action. - Light Green-Waiting due to Run On Rule.
 The action is waiting due to a run-on rule that must be satisfied before it can execute.
-For example, a Flip action requires a Lightspeed server, but no Lightspeed servers are online. - White-The action is waiting to be assigned to a service.
-Upstream actions have not yet completed execution. - Yellow-Waiting execution.
-Even though the action has been accepted by a service, there is no slot in which to run the action.
+For example, a Flip action requires a Lightspeed server, but no Lightspeed servers are online.

-Note: At any time before an action starts executing, it may be re-assigned (re-balanced) to another service which can execute it.
+Note: At any time before an action starts executing, it may be re-assigned (rebalanced) to another service which can execute it.